Koenkk/zigbee2mqtt.io/docs/devices/ATMS1601Z.md

 ---
-title: "TuYa ATMS1601Z control via MQTT"
+title: "Tuya ATMS1601Z control via MQTT"
-description: "Integrate your TuYa ATMS1601Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya ATMS1601Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-06-01T15:08:55
 pageClass: device-page
 ---